robjhyndman/robjhyndman.com/unbelievable/ch8.md

 Another famous prophecy that is often used as evidence for the divine origin of the Bible is Ezekiel’s description of the overthrow of Tyre in chapter 26.
 It describes the complete destruction of the city of Tyre.

-<blockquote>7 “For this is what the sovereign Lord  says: Take note that I am about to bring King Nebuchadrezzar of Babylon, king of kings, against Tyre from the north, with horses, chariots, and horsemen, an army and hordes of people.
+<blockquote><p>7 “For this is what the sovereign Lord  says: Take note that I am about to bring King Nebuchadrezzar of Babylon, king of kings, against Tyre from the north, with horses, chariots, and horsemen, an army and hordes of people.
 8 He will kill your daughters in the field with the sword.
 He will build a siege wall against you, erect a siege ramp against you, and raise a great shield against you.
 9 He will direct the blows of his battering rams against your walls and tear down your towers with his weapons.
 10 He will cover you with the dust kicked up by his many horses.
 Your walls will shake from the noise of the horsemen, wheels, and chariots when he enters your gates like those who invade through a city’s broken walls.
 11 With his horses’ hoofs he will trample all your streets.
 He will kill your people with the sword, and your strong pillars will tumble down to the ground.
 12 They will steal your wealth and loot your merchandise.
 They will tear down your walls and destroy your luxurious homes.
 Your stones, your trees, and your soil he will throw into the water.
 13 I will silence the noise of your songs; the sound of your harps will be heard no more.
 14 I will make you a bare rock; you will be a place where fishing nets are spread.
 You will never be built again, for I, the Lord, have spoken, declares the sovereign Lord.
 (Ezekiel 26:7-14)</blockquote>

 I have used this prophecy in several talks I’ve given on Bible inspiration.
 This is how I used to explain it.

-<blockquote>There were two cities called “Tyre”, one on the mainland and one on a small island about 500m off the coast.
+<blockquote><p>There were two cities called “Tyre”, one on the mainland and one on a small island about 500m off the coast.
 Between 585 and 573 BC, Nebuchadnezzar undertook a 13-year siege of Tyre and succeeded in capturing the mainland city.
 Two hundred and fifty years later, Alexander the Great used the rubble from the ruins of mainland Tyre to construct a causeway to the island.
 After a 7-month siege, he succeeded in capturing the island city.
 Mainland Tyre was never rebuilt and fishermen today use the site to spread their nets.</blockquote>

 But that is not actually what was predicted, and some of the details are not even true.